What Are Conscious Sedation, MAC Sedation, and Twilight Sleep?

-Not all surgeries have to be done with general (unconscious) anesthesia.
-Sometimes, sedation (usually used to supplement local numbing injections) is enough to keep you comfortable.
-It is possible to give you light sedation, moderate sedation or deep sedation, depending on the situation.
+Not all surgeries have to be done with general anesthesia; i.e., the type that renders the patient unconscious.
+Sometimes, sedation (usually used to supplement local numbing injections) is enough to keep the patient comfortable.
+Possible options for sedation are light, moderate, or deep—depending on the situation.

 Some of these terms mean the same thing or have overlapping connotations.
 Sometimes, the phrases are used interchangeably, but are technically a little different.
-And, some of these descriptors for sedation techniques are actually quite specific.
+And some of these descriptors for sedation techniques are actually quite specific.
 Confused yet?
 Don't be.
-All of these things mean you will have a level of sedation to keep you comfortable and relaxed through your procedure.
+All of these things mean you will have a level of sedation that will keep you comfortable and relaxed throughout your procedure.

-To confuse the issue more, most practioners actually mean moderate sedation (see below) when they say "conscious sedation".
+To confuse the issue more, most practitioners actually mean moderate sedation (see below) when they say "conscious sedation."
 The phrase "twilight sleep" is a more general term that does not indicate the level of sedation to be used.

 So, to recap: both of the above phrases can mean any level of sedation.
 The term "conscious sedation" can, therefore, mean any level of sedation, but often refers to moderate sedation.

 Minor surgeries and procedures may be done with light sedation.
 Light sedation implies that you will have your anxiety suppressed and will be a bit relaxed with medication.
 However, you will remain fully interactive with your surroundings.

 - You can hold a conversation and are able to answer questions.

 - You will not require support of cardiac or respiratory function.

 - Minimal or no supplemental oxygen will be used.